slackydev/Express/README.md

 - No garbage collection (GC)
 - Manual memory control is expected
-- Arrays are managed internally - ref-counted
+- Arrays are (experimentally) managed internally - refcounted